Kotlin/dokka/docs/src/doc/docs/developer_guide/plugin-development/introduction.md

 ## Example

-You can follow [a simple plugin guide](simple-plugin-guide.md) which covers creation of a simple plugin: hide members annotated with `@Internal` annotation, i.e exclude them from generated documentation.
+You can follow the [sample plugin tutorial](sample-plugin-tutorial.md) which covers creation of a simple plugin: hide members annotated with your own `@Internal` annotation, that is exclude these members from generated documentation.

 Fore more practical examples, have a look at sources of [community plugins](../../community/plugins-list.md).